Why Warsaw is an Underrated Destination

 We got to enjoy some of the best vegan food we’ve ever had in Warsaw.
 The city has an incredible number of all-vegan restaurants and we did our best to try all of them.
 We’ve never been to a place where you can eat an amazing vegan burger, fantastic vegan sushi, classic Middle Eastern cuisine, homemade desserts, and authentic Polish food at all-vegan restaurants within a five-minute walk of each other.
 It was insane and we loved it!

-We've written a detailed guide about the vegan food scene in Warsaw and we recommend that you check it out for the best restaurants.
+We've written a detailed vegan Warsaw food guide and we recommend that you check it out for the best vegan restaurants.

 Coffee and Alcohol